JervenBolleman/ceur-index-html-helper/README.md

 ## Issues

 If a paper has more authors than fit on the first page:
-* and it was written with word/libreoffice we might not find all authors
 * not all orcids might be matched to authors
 * word/libreoffice metadata title was set to something else than the actual visible title, we will pick the metadata one
-* the creator of the word/libreoffice template is actually the author of the paper, and is still using word.
-This will not be detected as most template users have not changed this metadata.

 ## Submitted PDFs are the source of truth